 The ACTION toolkit is the ultimate resource collection for everyone interested in doing citizen science the ACTION-way.
 The focus is on CS against environmental pollution, but other types of projects may benefit from it, too.
-The toolkit draws on the expertise in pollution, citizen science, participatory design, social innovation, socio-economic studies, open science, social computing, open data and software development, it combines all the expertise the ACTION team has to offer.
-Co-designed with the ACTION pilots, it is designed to suit the requirements of citizen science projects, and address the practical problems that they face throughout the different stages of each project.
+The toolkit draws on the expertise in pollution, citizen science, participatory design, social innovation, socio-economic studies, open science, social computing, open data and software development in the ACTION team, to ensure it suits the requirements of citizen science projects, addressing the practical problems that they face throughout the different stages of each project.

 Who is the toolkit for?